masc-ucsc/docs/docs/pyrope/05b-statements.md

 The `continue` starts to evaluate the current scope.
 When used in a `for` statement, the `continue` will perform the next loop iteration.
-In other statements, the statement will be re-evaluated and re-execute potentially creating a loop condition.
+In other statements, the statement will be re-evaluated and re-executed potentially creating a loop condition.

 ```